Welcome to eClinPath, an online textbook on Veterinary Clinical Pathology

 - Atlas: This is a quick reference guide that provides various clinical pathologic images, including hematology (e.g. normal leukocytes and erythrocytes by species), urine sediment examination (e.g. crystals, cells), and cytology.
 We plan to add a lot more, so stay tuned.
 This section of the site is currently not searchable using the generic search tool, but this will change.

-- Update: Compilation of new world camelid blood cells and various images from sick camelids have been added to the hematology atlas (February 2016)
+- Update: Compilation of new world camelid (alpaca, llama) normal blood cells and various images from normal and sick camelids have been added to a camelid page on the hematology atlas (February 2016).

 - Case of the month: Challenge yourself with classic and interesting cases we have seen at Cornell University.
 Search our index for old cases!
 As for the Atlas, this section is currently not searchable through the generic search tool.